osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 sending any data to the AF server.

 Before you begin, you must register your application with the PI Data Collection Manager (DCM), obtain a Producer Token and Relay Ingress URL.
-See *DCM* user manual for more information.
+See the *DCM* user manual for more information.

 Step 1 – OMF message headers
 ----------------------------

-As with any OMF application, you need to send three OMF Messages to the Relay's ingress endpoint.
-All three will reuse the same set of HTTP request headers, changing a value of one header according to the message type.
+As with any OMF application, it is necessary to send three OMF Messages to the Relay ingress endpoint.
+All three messages reuse the same set of HTTP request headers, changing a value of one of the headers according to the message type.

-The following is the list of required headers, and their values:
+The following is the list of required headers and values:

 ``producertoken``
-  Set the value of this header to the Producer Token that you retrieved from the DCM while registering your application instance.
+  Set the value of this header to the Producer Token that you retrieved from the DCM when your application instance was registered.
 ``messagetype``
   This header may contain one of the three values: "type", "container" or "data".
 The first message that is sent to the ingress endpoint should always be of type ``type``.
-So, set the header to value "type".
 ``messageformat``
   Set the value of this header to ``json``.
 The header is required, but currently accepts only this value.
 ``omfversion``